add2cal/docs/src/application-manual/styles-and-templates.md

 The same applies for Call to Action templates.

-Email and Landingpage templates, on the other hand, are rather optional.
+Email and landing page templates, on the other hand, are rather optional.
 If you do not work with them, our default will be delivered.
 Using them gives you the power to customize all details of your user's journey.

 [Open in the app ❯](https://app.add-to-calendar-pro.com/templates)